EthanCavadia/EthanCavadia.github.io/README.md

 I recommend to read [this article](https://medium.com/hard-mode/the-legendary-fast-inverse-square-root-e51fee3b49d9) about the reverse square root function to really understand the black magic behind.

+This function was firsts created by a programmer for Quake III to optimize 3D graphics, because they where using a lot of square root slowing drasticly the game but with this function they where able to be four time faster.

 # Second implementation